Wilson County DWI Court Process

 3. Trial (If No Plea Deal)

-What Prosecution Must Prove: At trial, the prosecution must prove beyond a reasonable doubt that you were operating a motor vehicle in a public place while intoxicated.
-This includes proving that your Blood Alcohol Content (BAC) was 0.08 or higher, or that you lost the normal use of your mental or physical faculties due to the introduction of alcohol or drugs.
+- What the Prosecution Must Prove: The prosecution must prove beyond a reasonable doubt that you were driving a motor vehicle in a public place while intoxicated.
+"Intoxicated" means having a blood alcohol concentration (BAC) of 0.08 or more, or not having the normal use of your mental or physical faculties due to the introduction of alcohol, a controlled substance, a drug, or a combination of two or more of those substances into the body.

-Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated at the time of driving.
+- Common Defenses: Common defenses in DUI cases include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, or presenting evidence that you were not intoxicated.

-Typical Trial Length: The length of a DUI trial can vary depending on the complexity of the case, but most DUI trials in Texas last between one and three days.
+- Typical Trial Length: The length of a DUI trial can vary, but it typically lasts one to three days.

 First Offense